drbean/edit/jeffreykuo/abstract.md

 quality and processing efficiency when selecting a jerk value.
-In addition, there is no objective judgment method for detecting the quality of the multi-axis machining surface of curved surfaces, and there is a lack of pre-evaluation and prediction best practices.
+In addition, there is no objective judgment method for detecting the quality of the multi-axis machining surface of curved surfaces, and best practices for the pre-evaluation and prediction of performance have not been developed.
 Jerk values can only be adjusted and improved based on experience.
 In order to solve the aforementioned problems, this research proposes the following strategies as a response: